xiaotong-suo/CME195IntroductiontoR/Lectures/lecture1.md

 ```
 in order to use the package.

+## Getting Started
+There are two ways to work in R:

+- A conventional approach: you open a file and write program describing what you intend to do and run that program.
+- An interactive approach: you interact with R and do whatever you want to do, one step at a time.

+We type in expressions and R evaluate them and return a value if needed.
+We combine both approaches most of the times.

 ## Variables
 A variable in computer science is a name given to some storage location.
 In more practical terms, it is a binding between a symbol and a value.

 ```{r}
 x = 20